HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 In children, we refer to this as loss of control eating.

-Loss of control eating is based more on a feeling, rather than on a quantity of food consumed or a timeframe within which food is consumed.
+Loss of control eating is based on a feeling (“I can’t seem to stop myself.”), rather than on a quantity of food consumed (an entire bag of chocolates) or a timeframe within which such food is consumed (15 minutes).

-Related to the above, some parents notice their child doesn’t make good decisions about food or eating, especially if sweets, savory or favorite foods are around.
+Related to the above, some parents notice their child makes poor decisions about food or eating, especially if treat food, palatable food, or favorite foods are around.

-This may be due to poor executive functioning – those higher order brain skills that include making decisions in the moment, impulse control and inhibition.
+This may be because of poor executive functioning skills – those higher order brain skills that include making a decision at the moment, impulse control, delayed gratification, and inhibition.

-If your child just ate and sees something they like and eats it despite a lack of hunger (impulsive), or can’t put off eating until the time is right (inhibition), your child’s eating behavior may be related to challenges with executive functioning skills.
+If your child just ate and sees something a particular food they like and wants to eat it despite a lack of hunger (impulsive), or can’t put off eating until the next meal (inhibition), then your child’s eating behavior may reflect challenges with executive functioning skills.

 In some children, especially those who carry excess body fat, the satiety response may not be working properly.
 The signal to the brain gets muffled.

-As a result, a child doesn’t receive the fullness signal, and may seem ‘always hungry.’
+As a result, a child doesn’t receive the fullness signal as strongly, and may seem to be ‘always hungry.’

 Food obsession behaviors in kids list.

-If your child eats all day long, it can certainly seem like they’re obsessed with food.
+If your child eats all day long, including regular meals and snack time, it can certainly seem like they’re obsessed with food.

-The bigger issue is the impact grazing has on appetite awareness.
+The bigger issue, though, is the impact of grazing on appetite awareness.

-When eating occurs frequently throughout the day, it’s possible a child can become unaware of their hunger cues.
+When eating occurs frequently throughout the day, it’s possible a child can become disconnected from their hunger and fullness cues.

 Grazing makes it hard to feel true physical hunger, and easy to overeat.

-If your child is always asking about when meals will be served or what’s on the menu, or seems to think about food all the time, it can be frustrating to repeatedly provide assurances.
+If your child is always asking about when meals are served, what’s on the menu, or seems to think about food all the time, it may be frustrating to provide reassurance, repeatedly.

-The reality is, preoccupation can be related to food scarcity, in which case you will want to reassure your child when food is being offered.
+But preoccupation may be related to food scarcity, in which case you will want to reassure your child when food is being offered.

 In fact, enjoying food is a goal we want for all children.